mkazhdan/MoebiusRegistration/README.md

 <HR>
 <A NAME="NOTES"><B>NOTES</B></A><br>
 <UL>
-<LI> The implementation of this code relies on the <A HREF="http://eigen.tuxfamily.org/">Eigen</A>, <A HREF="https://www.cs.dartmouth.edu/~geelong/soft/">SOFT</A>, and <A HREF="http://www.fftw.org/">FFTW</A>.
+<LI> The implementation of this code relies on the <A HREF="http://eigen.tuxfamily.org/">Eigen</A>, <A HREF="https://www.cs.dartmouth.edu/~geelong/soft/">SOFT</A>, and <A HREF="http://www.fftw.org/">FFTW</A> libraries.
 The source for Eigen and SOFT are included and should compile uncer both Windows and Linux.
 For the FFTW, Windows .lib and .dll files can be found <A href="MoebiuseRegistration.x64.lib.zip">here</A>.
 </UL>